 Polignano a Mare is the blue diamond of Puglia.
 It looks like it was born into the waves.
 Perched on a limestone rock of 20 meters high, over the crystal clear waters of the Adriatic, it traveled us back to summer.

-We arrived in Polignano on Sunday, the day of Redbull’s established cliff diving event, the sun shone, and the much-photographed Cala Porto with the Roman-era bridge, was the busiest I’ve ever seen.
+We arrived in Polignano on Sunday, the day of Redbull’s established cliff diving event, the sun shone, and the much-photographed Cala Porto with the Roman-era bridge was the busiest I’ve ever seen.
 And from there I could stare at the clear waters of the sea.
 A blue diamond you wanted to take with you.

-If sometime you walk the streets of Polignano a Mare and you suddenly start to sing “Volare oh, oh / Cantare oh, oh, oh / Nel blu dipinto di blu / Felice di stare lassù”, it’s perfectly natural.
+If sometimes you walk the streets of Polignano a Mare and suddenly start to sing “Volare oh, oh / Cantare oh, oh, oh / Nel blu dipinto di blu / Felice di stare lassù”, it’s perfectly natural.
 This place is the homeland of the great Domenico Modugno, creator of the song Volare (Nel Blu Dipinto di Blu).
 Later that day, we had dinner at the Grotta Ardito restaurant.
 Delicious fresh fish and tasty seafood.
 If you find the table on the balcony available, you will also enjoy magnificent sea views.

 Distance by train from Polignano a Mare –> Monopoli: 5 minutes / Cost: from 1 € / Frequency: Every 30 minutes.